Assembling the Frame

 -

-Step (Zero)
+Step

-- Attach a motor to the mount
+- Attach motor mounts to three 370mm extrusions, roughly in the middle.

 -